-Still cameras and video cameras are encouraged, but please take responsibility in caring for your equipment.
-You might want to bring your battery chargers (we have plenty of 110 outlets onboard) and extra batteries (we do sell AA batteries onboard).
-We have limited space for bags and small coolers; if it can fit under an airplane seat it is okay to bring.
+Don’t forget your cameras!
+When bringing along cameras we do ask that you take responsibility in caring for your equipment.
+You might want to bring your batter chargers (we have plenty of 110 outlets onboard) and extra batteries (we do sell AA batteries onboard).

 Will I see whales?

 We guarantee it or you’ll ride for free, for life, until you do!

 We encourage dressing in layers.
 The air temperature is often 10-20 degrees cooler on the water.
 The Island Explorer has a large heated salon and wind-screened upper deck but the warmer you are, the more outside viewing you’ll be able to do.

 Will I get seasick?